 Doctoral students have to submit to the relevant Doctorate Office a certificate issued by the foreign Institution where the research has been carried out (see fac-simile in box Download), stating the exact date of arrival and the date of departure.

-Important: the certificate must be in the original and the date must be subsequent to the final date of the period spent abroad; the certificate has to be properly signed and stamped, better if printed on a headed letter.
+Important: the certificate must be in the original and the date must be equal or subsequent to the final date of the period spent abroad; the certificate has to be properly signed and stamped, better if printed on a headed letter.